yuskito/Thermo-Hygrometer_BME280_RaspberryPi4/README.md

 - A window pops up, but the values are not from BME280, but pre-set constant values.<br>
 This mode is useful to identify the issue (hardware issue vs. software issue) and to develop the code with another computers without BME280<br><br>

+`$ python main.py --size 1.5`<br>
+- If you set the argument --size, you can change the size of the window and test size.
+For example, in the example above, the window size will be 1.5 times.
+The number can be spesifies as float. <br>

 ## 3dr party license
 This code uses "BME280" library from Switch Science with some modifications. <br>
 Copyright (c) 2018 Switch Science<br>